GoogleCloudPlatform/podcast/README.md

 To get an extra shell that has root access `make attach-root`

-#### Within The Shell
+#### Within /site

-Make targets that can be run within the development shell.
+Make targets that can be run within the `site` directory which is for the static site generation and deployment.

 ##### Run Interactive Hugo Server (port 1313)
 `make server`